< Terug naar resultaten

 Cycle ride to Cai Be; visit handicraft workshops; drive to Can Tho

-Arrive in the small market town of My Tho after a 1.5 hr drive.
-After hopping onto our bikes we will follow the Mekong River through quiet back roads towards Cai Be (approx. 30 km).
-Known as the ‘rice bowl’ of Vietnam, the Mekong Delta produces the majority of Vietnam’s tropical fruits, some of which you will have a chance to sample, as well as sugar cane and coconuts.
-Transfer back to Can Tho to relax and soak up the atmosphere of this quiet riverside town, or explore the maze of backstreets and wide boulevards.TTC Can Tho Hotel or similar
+Arrive in the small market town of My Tho after a three hour drive.
+After hopping onto our bikes, we follow the Mekong River through quiet backroads towards Cai Be (approximately 16mi/25km).
+Known as the Rice Bowl of Vietnam, the Mekong Delta produces most of the country’s tropical fruits, some of which you can sample, plus sugar cane and coconuts.
+Transfer back to Can Tho (approximately two hours) to relax and soak up the atmosphere of this quiet riverside town or explore the maze of backstreets and wide boulevards.
+Please note: You need to leave your main luggage in Ho Chi Minh City at the hotel while visiting Mekong Delta for two nights and take an overnight bag instead.
+You will be reunited with your main luggage on Day 13 after arriving back to Ho Chi Minh City.
+Accommodation: Ninh Kieu Riverside Hotel (or similar)

 • 12